-Harm OCD is a subset of obsessive-compulsive disorder (OCD) in which someone experiences intrusive thoughts of engaging in harmful behavior toward themselves or others.
-This is often accompanied by compulsive behaviors designed to decrease the anxiety associated with those disturbing thoughts.
-Without assistance from a trained mental health professional, symptoms of harm OCD can increase or worsen over time.
+Harm OCD involves intrusive thoughts of engaging in harmful behavior toward themselves or others.
+These thoughts are accompanied by compulsive behaviors designed to decrease the anxiety associated with those disturbing images.
+Without assistance from a trained mental health professional, symptoms of harm OCD can increase or worsen over time, but with appropriate treatment symptoms can be managed.

 What Is Harm OCD?

-Harm OCD is a subtype of OCD that is marked by intrusive violent or aggressive thoughts towards others.
-This type of OCD can be distressing to manage as it can feel challenging to deal with thoughts about harm being done to someone you love, and that harm being perpetrated by you.
+Harm OCD is a type of obsessive compulsive disorder that is marked by intrusive violent or aggressive thoughts towards others or oneself.
+This type of OCD can be distressing to manage, as it can feel challenging to deal with thoughts about harm being done to someone you love, especially when that harm is perpetrated by you.
 It can also increase risk for self harm and suicide to stop the intrusive thoughts.

 Is Harm OCD Dangerous?

-People with harm OCD are usually not dangerous as they often take greater measures to ensure they are not being harmful in any of their actions.
-The danger lies in how these individuals cope with the symptoms they are facing.
+People with harm OCD are not usually dangerous as they often take greater measures to ensure they are not being harmful in any of their actions.
+The danger lies in how these individuals cope with the symptoms they are facing, such as engaging in self-harm.

-OCD is an anxiety-related disorder characterized by obsessions and/or compulsions.
-Obsessions are recurrent, unwanted, and distressing thoughts, images, or impulses.1 Harm OCD is specific to a fear of harming oneself or others and subsequent checking compulsions.
-For example, your harm OCD could manifest as a fear of running someone over with your vehicle, and the compulsion would be checking to make sure you haven’t.
+All types of OCD are characterized by obsessions and compulsions.
+Obsessions are recurrent, unwanted, and distressing thoughts, images, or impulses.1 Harm OCD involves a specific fear of harming oneself or others and subsequent checking compulsions.
+For example, harm OCD could manifest as a fear of running someone over with your vehicle, and the compulsion would be constant checking to make sure you haven’t.

 People can typically discern fleeting thoughts from a desire to cause harm, but with harm OCD, you may interpret the thought to mean you will act on it.
 Or, you will need reassurance that you’re a good person, and then engage in compulsive behaviors to reduce anxiety and protect yourself against these feared behaviors.

-Symptoms of harm OCD overlap with some symptoms of traditional OCD, often dealing with obsessive thinking and/or engaging in compulsive behavior to reduce the anxiety associated with these thoughts of harming someone or themselves.
+Symptoms of harm OCD overlap with symptoms of traditional OCD, dealing with obsessive thinking and engaging in compulsive behavior to reduce the anxiety associated with these thoughts of harming someone or themselves.

 Examples of Harm OCD Obsessions